balderdashy/sails-docs/reference/res/res.jsonp.md

 ```

-Given `?callback=gotStuff`, the example above would send a response body like:
+Given `?callback=gotStuff`, the code above would send back a response body like:

 ```
 gotStuff([{name: 'Thelma', id: 1}, {name: 'Louise', id: 2}])